Comprehensive Harm Reduction Program (CHR)

 No ID is required.

 Card carrying members have legal protections (see more below)

 -Peer Recovery Support

--Access to food, bedding, hygiene products
+- Assistance with food, bedding, and hygiene products

 Harm Reduction FAQ's